Qarj/WebImblaze-Framework/MANUAL.md

 ## `--keep`
 Tells wif.pl not to delete the temporary folder it created for WebInject's temporary files.
 For debug purposes.

+## `--keep-session`
+Passes this option to `webinject.pl` which tells it to remember the Selenium session information and not close Selenium and the browser at the end of the run.

+## `--resume-session`
+If `--keep-session` was used in the previous run, then `webinject.pl` will attempt to connect to the existing Selenium session and browser and run the tests from the existing state.

+This is useful for debugging very long workflows where there is a problem deep into the workflow and you do not want to run the entire workflow to try various ideas to get your test step working.

 ## `--create-config`
 Creates (or overwrites) the wif.config with default values to get you started.